joe-ledford-04/joe-ledford-04.github.io/_portfolio/idx_housing.md

 ---
-title: "IDXExchange Housing Price Model (In Progress)"
+title: "IDXExchange: Housing Price Model (In Progress)"
 excerpt: "Predicting the close price for single family homes in California."
 collection: portfolio
 ---